 DreamHost mod_security rules

 While a majority of DreamHost’s mod_security rule set is custom created as threats emerge, the base of DreamHost’s mod_security rule set comes from the OWASP mod_security Core Rules Set.

-Disabling and modifying of mod_security rules via .htaccess is not supported at this time.
+Disabling and modifying mod_security rules via an .htaccess file is not supported at this time.